Aurora's Sunrise: Production

 Inna Sahakyan began its development in 2014 but she had no prior experience in making an animated film.
 Since 2015 the Zoryan Institute supported the realization of the film by signing an agreement with Bars Media.
 The Zoryan Institute provided interviews with Aurora Mardiganian, recorded before Mardiganian's death.
 The decision to make an animated documentary from her story, was motivated because animation enabled much more freedom in expression techniques.
 Armenian colors and symbols were included in the film and the paper cutout CG animation technique was used, where only a few frames per second are animated.
 The film began to be produced in 2019, but the process was disrupted by the COVID-19 pandemic and then also the conflict between Azerbaijan and Armenia in 2020.
 At the time of the conflict the production was helped strongly by Lithuanians and the Germans.
 The film is a co-production of Bars Media from Armenia, Broom Films from Lithuania and the Gebrueder Beetz Filmproduktion from Germany.

 Release

 The film premiered in June 2022 when it was shown at the Annecy International Animation Festival.
 It premiered in Yerevan, the capital of Armenia in November.
 It is Armenia's entry to the Academy Awards for International Feature Film in 2023, becoming the second animated documentary film to be nominated for that section after Flee from Denmark in 2022.
 Unlike Flee, it was not selected as a nominee for the Academy Award for Best International Feature Film.

-On October 23, 2023, the film was scheduled to be broadcast on the American channel PBS through its POV television series.
+On October 23, 2023, the film was broadcast on the American channel PBS through its POV television series.